Binarity at LOw Metallicity (BLOeM): Projected rotational velocities: Method

-In the current approach, for each BLOeM source, we derived the FT for a number of absorption lines, their first minima yielding separate \vsini\ measurements, the mean value of which yielded a measurement we refer to as \vsinift.
-The choice of lines for a given star was dictated by a combination of signal-to-noise (s/n), spectral type, and line width, resulting in 3--10 lines being identified per star.
+In the current approach, we derived the FT for a number of absorption lines for each BLOeM source.
+Their first minima yield separate \vsini\ measurements, the mean value of which yielded a measurement we refer to as \vsinift.
+The choice of lines for a given star was dictated by a combination of signal-to-noise ratio (s/n), spectral type, and line width, resulting in three to ten lines that were identified per star.
 The strong \ion{He}{i} lines ($\lambda\lambda$\,4143, 4387, 4471) were measured in all but a few of the hottest O-type stars, the coolest stars in the BAF group, and a number of the OBe stars.
-However for stars with low \vsini\ these values were supplanted by measurements from the weak lines of metals (e.g. \ion{N}{ii} $\lambda$3995 if present, \ion{Si}{iii} $\lambda$4553) and \ion{He}{i} ($\lambda\lambda$\,4168, 4437) as permitted by s/n, and spectral type (primarily B-type supergiants and bright giants).
-Given the small number of measurements per star, formal 68\% confidence limits for the FT `zeros' were estimated using the Student $t$-distribution.
-For well defined FTs the results for all lines can be identical and in these cases formal error estimates were taken to be the resolution of the FT itself.
-These formal error estimates should be regarded with some caution, other work suggests a general uncertainty of order 20\% may be appropriate \citep{simondiazherrero}.
-In any case, some indication of problematic measurements may be derived by comparing FT and FWHM results.
-This is discussed further in appendix \ref{app:errors}, where a sample of results are shown (Fig.\,\ref{fig:plotfts}).
+For stars with low \vsini\ , however, these values were supplanted by measurements from the weak metal lines (e.g. \ion{N}{ii} $\lambda$3995 if present, \ion{Si}{iii} $\lambda$4553), and \ion{He}{i} ($\lambda\lambda$\,4168, 4437) as permitted by s/n and spectral type (primarily B-type supergiants and bright giants).
+Given the small number of measurements per star, formal 68\% confidence limits for the FT zeros were estimated using the Student $t$-distribution.
+For well-defined FTs, the results for all lines can be identical, and in these cases, formal error estimates were taken to be the resolution of the FT itself.
+These formal error estimates should be regarded with some caution.
+Other work suggests that a general uncertainty of about 20\% might be appropriate \citep{simondiazherrero}.
+In any case, some indication of problematic measurements can be derived by comparing FT and FWHM results.
+This is discussed further in Appendix \ref{app:errors}, where a sample of results are shown (Fig.\,\ref{fig:plotfts}).